-But, it somewhat belatedly occurred to me, that a more recent after-the-fact redefinition of the term “Seclusion” was not absolutely necessary to this interpretation of the history of wizards vis-a-vis Muggles in the Potterverse.
+But, it somewhat belatedly occurred to me, that an updated after-the-fact redefinition of the term “Seclusion” was not absolutely necessary to this interpretation of the history of wizards vis-a-vis Muggles in the Potterverse.

 Consequently, the real watershed would not have been the date of any hypothetical “relaxation” of the statute, but the date at which the Hogwarts quill went into commission.

-And even then the resistance to the sudden inclusion of a large number of Muggle-born wizards into wizarding society may have been far less than the modern isolationist attitudes might suggest.
+And even then the resistance to the inclusion of a sudden influx of Muggle-born wizards into wizarding society may have been far less than the modern day isolationist attitudes might suggest.
 For it is likely that, at the beginning, there may not have been nearly so many Muggle-borns to contend with.

 Or it may have looked like simply one large group to be incorporated all at once, and take care of all of the backlog in one fell swoop.

-However; over the course of the 18th, 19th, and 20th centuries the rise in the Muggle population of Great Britain would have dictated a corresponding rise in the Muggle-born magical population of those islands as well.
+However; over the course of the 18th, 19th, and 20th centuries the exponential rise in the Muggle population of Great Britain would have dictated a corresponding rise in the Muggle-born magical population of those islands as well.
 To the point that by the end of the 20th century Muggle-born magical births roughly match those of pureblood wizards 1:1.
-Now, admittedly, with each successive generation the pureblood segment of the total wizarding population probably diminishes slightly, but the pureblood isolationist faction turns out to have ample reason to feel itself under siege.
+Now, admittedly, with each successive generation the pureblood segment of the total wizarding population probably diminishes.
+But the pureblood isolationist faction turns out to have ample reason to feel itself under siege.

 Particularly if one factors in the possibility that with the burgeoning rise of Muggle population over the last 300 years and the increase of Muggle longevity in the last century, the Muggle population is in danger of crowding the wizards out, and making it ever harder for them to live in any kind of isolation, without detection.